ikasoba/YLML/README.md

 ## what's this
 YLML is a markup language similar to YAML!

 You can write it like this:
 ```
 # These are all the same
+element: child
+"element": child
+'element': child

+# Nested structures are also possible.
 element:
-  child
-"element": child
+  element: hogehoge
+  element:
-'element': element: child
+    element: fugafuga

+# If there is no more than one child, it can be written on a single line
+element: element: element: hogehoge

-# Attributes can be specified like this
+# Attributes are written like this
 element attr1="double quote", attr2='single quote', attr3=no_quote:

 # The doctype is specified like this